lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 **Alternative, non-institutional learning**.
 I am passionate about accessible, participatory, and non-hierarchical forms of education.
 I engage with this interest through working at Kairos Counter-Club and as a member of the organising committee for AntiUniversity.

 **Disability justice**.
-I recently co-designed an immersive digital accessibility workshop for LSE staff and academics at the Eden Centre for Education Enhancement, and ran a series of workshops on understanding sight loss through an intersectional lens in my previour role as Campaigns Officer at the Royal National Institute of Blind People.
+I recently co-designed an immersive digital accessibility workshop for LSE staff and academics at the Eden Centre for Education Enhancement, and ran a series of workshops on understanding sight loss through an intersectional lens in my previous role as Campaigns Officer at the Royal National Institute of Blind People.

 **Community living**.
 I am drawn to alternative forms of community living and have lived and volunteered at various communities, co-housing projects, and ecovillages in the UK and Europe.
-The role of Nonviolent Communication for building and sustaining communities is a particular interest.
+The use of non-violent communication in communities is a particular interest.

 If you share any of these interests, feel free to email me as I enjoy chatting and hearing other people's perspectives.